 - Place side rails in the upright and locked position when a patient is in bed.

 - Keep the brakes of wheelchairs and beds locked, unless you need to move patients to another location while they’re in their wheelchair or bed.

 - Follow your facilities’ protocols for the safe moving, transferring and ambulating of patients.

 - Continuously monitor patient rooms for clutter and remove or relocate clutter deemed unsafe for increasing the risk of slips and falls.

 - Assess each patient’s slippers/shoes for proper fit and the appropriate non-skid features.

-Constant reassessment of medication changes, pain level, psychological distress, vision deficits (especially visual spatial deficits), fear of falling because of a previous fall and other elements also can help reduce risk, Voorlas said.
+Nurses can take other steps to prevent falls in hospitals.
+Constant reassessment of medication changes, pain level, psychological distress, vision deficits (especially visual spatial deficits), fear of falling because of a previous fall, and other elements also can help reduce risk, Voorlas said.